Amicus Plato, sed magis amica veritas: Medieval forms

 Berengar of Poitiers in a letter to the bishop of Mende around 1150, defended his earlier writings against Bernard of Clairvaux by reference to the saying, with Socrates replacing Plato:

-The closest Latin prototype is found in Roger Bacon, Opus Majus, Pars I, cap. v.Nam Plato dicit: "Amicus est Socrates, magister meus, sed magis est amica veritas."
+Another example is found in Roger Bacon, Opus Majus, Pars I, cap. v.Nam Plato dicit: "Amicus est Socrates, magister meus, sed magis est amica veritas."
 Et Aristotelis dicit se magis velle consentire veritati, quam amicitiae Platonis, doctoris nostri.
 Haec ex Vita Aristotelis et primo Ethicorum, et libro Secretorum manifesta sunt.

 For Plato says, "Socrates, my master, is my friend but a greater friend is truth."
 And Aristotle says that he prefers to be in accord with the truth, than with the friendship of our master, Plato.
 These things are clear from the Life of Aristotle and from the first book of Ethics and from the book of secrets.Bacon's reference to the Nicomachean Ethics and a book of secrets is the pseudo-Aristotelian compilation, the Secretum Secretorum, translated into Latin from the Arabic in the twelfth or early thirteenth century.
 Henry Guerlac points out that the proverb appears in differing forms in a Life of Aristotle found in three distinct mediaeval manuscripts, two Greek and one Latin.
 Thomas Aquinas relies on the same source while proving the point in Sententia libri Ethicorum, Liber 1, Lectio 6, n.
 4–5:Quod autem oporteat veritatem praeferre amicis, ostendit hac ratione.
 Quia ei qui est magis amicus, magis est deferendum.
 Cum autem amicitiam habeamus ad ambo, scilicet ad veritatem et ad hominem, magis debemus veritatem amare quam hominem, quia hominem praecipue debemus amare propter veritatem et propter virtutem ut in VIII huius dicetur.
 Veritas autem est amicus superexcellens cui debetur reverentia honoris; est etiam veritas quiddam divinum, in Deo enim primo et principaliter invenitur.
 Et ideo concludit, quod sanctum est praehonorare veritatem hominibus amicis.